Benjamin Gallois

 In the second year of my MSc, I specialized in biophysics through a program at the interface of biology and physics.
 I continued to study biology-related physics while also taking pure biology courses.
 This year was fundamental in developing my ability to collaborate and work in a multidisciplinary environment where team members often have different backgrounds and technical languages.

-Six months of this year were dedicated to a research project I conducted at the Curie Institute in the lab of Emmanuel Farge under the supervision of Tatiana Merle, a PhD student at the time.
-The project studied the mechanical induction of the β-catenin pathway in Nematostella vectensis embryos.
-We prepared and observed Nematostella vectensis embryos using confocal microscopy to investigate the mechano-induction of mesoderm differentiation.
+Six months of this year were dedicated to a research project I conducted at the Curie Institute in the lab of Emmanuel Farge, under the supervision of Tatiana Merle, a PhD student at the time.
+The project focused on the mechanical induction of the β-catenin pathway in Nematostella vectensis embryos.
+We prepared and observed Nematostella vectensis embryos at the gastrula stage under different mechanical constraints, using confocal microscopy to investigate the mechano-induction of mesoderm differentiation.

 This project marked the first time I developed an analysis tool that would be used by several researchers who were not trained in programming, following standard programming best practices, such as version control and release management.
 At this stage, my programming skills drastically increased as I mastered Git and became proficient in Python and C++.
 It also taught me a great deal about statistics and data analysis in a field where effects and sample sizes are relatively small, and where it is costly and time-consuming to increase them.